A Lantern Once Lit

 This one-shot is written for a very special reader of mine who has taken the time to send me the most elaborate and extensive messages for nearly every chapter I have written, sharing her thoughts and feedback, and readily offering advice whenever I ask it of her.

-This is all for you, Heather.
-You've hung with me for a very long time, and you still never fail to give me insight and feedback for everything I write.
+This is for you, Heather.
+You've been with me for a very long time, and you still never fail to give me insight and feedback for everything I write.
 I have told you time and time again how much your messages mean to me, but I still cannot thank you enough.

 *The Twilight Saga and its characters belong to Stephenie Meyer